Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 * CE - Community Edition
-    - `Dasharo HCL Report` - generates a package with logs containing hardware information
+    - `Dasharo HCL Report` - generates a package with logs containing hardware information,
-    - flashrom, fwupd, and many more useful tools
+    - flashrom, fwupd, and many more useful tools,
-    - can drop to shell to update the firmware manually
+    - can drop to shell to update the firmware manually.
 * OEM
+    - contains all of functionalities from Dasharo Tools Suite CE,
-    - on top of that, provides tools for automatic firmware deployment and rollback (switching to Dasharo back and forth)
+    - provides tools for automatic firmware deployment and rollback (switching to Dasharo back and forth).

 ## Releases